-Anti-social behaviour (ASB) is behaviour that causes harassment, alarm or distress to other people living in your neighbourhood.
+Anti-social behaviour (ASB) is behaviour that causes harassment, alarm or distress to other people in your neighbourhood.

 - playing music too loud